leadManagement

 Leads land in inboxes, spreadsheets, and chat tools.
 Ownership is unclear, follow-up timing is inconsistent, and reporting often stops at ad metrics.
 When this happens, client trust erodes even if acquisition performed well.

-What lead management means for agency teams
+What lead management for performance agencies means

 Lead management for performance agencies is the full process from capture to revenue outcome: capture every lead source, qualify consistently, route fast, move through meaningful pipeline stages, and report from lead to closed revenue.